-- 11.-(1) No claims in connection with any contract or transaction the performance of which has been affected, directly or indirectly, in whole or in part, by the measures imposed under this Order, including claims for indemnity or any other claim of this type, such as a claim for compensation or a claim under a guarantee, in particular a claim for extension or payment of a bond, guarantee or indemnity, particularly a financial guarantee or financial indemnity, of whatever form, shall be satisfied, if they are made by: - (a) a designated person, or - (b) a person acting through or on behalf of a designated person. - (2) In any proceedings for the enforcement of such a claim, the burden of proof that the claim is not prohibited is on the person seeking the enforcement of that claim.
+- 12.-(1) No claim in connection with any contract or transaction the performance of which has been affected, directly or indirectly, in whole or in part, by this Order shall be enforced if it is made by: - (a) a designated person, or - (b) a person acting on behalf of a designated person. - (2) Paragraph (1) applies in particular to any claim for indemnity or any other claim of this type, such as a claim under guarantee (including a financial guarantee or indemnity). - (3) In any proceedings for the enforcement of such a claim, the burden of proof that the claim is not prohibited is on the person seeking to enforce that claim.

-Requirement to publish list of designated persons and restricted goods
+Requirement to publish list of designated persons

-- 12.-(1) The Governor must- - (a) publish a list of designated persons and restricted goods, and - (b) keep the list up to date. - (2) The Governor may publish a list under paragraph (1) in any form the Governor considers appropriate, including by means of a website.
+- 13.-(1) The Governor must- - (a) publish a list of designated persons, and - (b) keep the list up to date. - (2) The Governor may publish a list under paragraph (1) in any form the Governor considers appropriate, including by means of a website.